UK completes military cuts, says it remains worthy U.S. partner

 The scale of the cuts has fuelled a debate about Britain's role in the world and its ability to project force globally.
 They come as it prepares to withdraw the last of its troops from Afghanistan at the end of this year.

-Top generals and even senior lawmakers in the ruling Conservative party have suggested the cuts are too deep, while former U.S. defense secretary Robert Gates ruffled feathers this month when he said they meant Britain would no longer be able to be a full partner to the United States.
+Top generals and even senior MPs in the ruling Conservative party have suggested the cuts are too deep, while former U.S. defence secretary Robert Gates ruffled feathers this month when he said they meant Britain would no longer be able to be a full partner to the United States.

 Prime Minister David Cameron rejected Gates' comments at the time, but Hammond went further on Thursday, underlining how sensitive the government is to charges that Britain's close ties with the United States have been undermined.